How to leverage customer insights for better marketing outcomes

 |Third-party||Information that an external source collects from multiple websites or apps without direct customer consent||Cookies or web tracking services||User behaviour across multiple websites|

 Knowing the difference between these types of data is crucial for marketing leaders who want to leverage customer insights for better marketing outcomes.
-Zero-party data is superior to other sources because it provides unique and accurate information that customers willingly share with a brand.
-This allows marketing leaders to create personalized and meaningful interactions that reflect the customer’s preferences, intentions, context, and expectations.
+Zero-party data, when produced well (like we do) and analysed even better (also something we do) is superior to other sources because it gives you the underlying reasons for consumers behaviour.

 Zero-party data as the antidote to AI fever

-AI fever is the term used to describe the rapid and widespread adoption of artificial intelligence tools and applications in various domains and industries.
-AI fever has also affected digital marketing, as more and more marketers are using AI to generate content, optimize campaigns, and analyze data.
+AI fever is the term I use to describe the current rapid and widespread adoption of artificial intelligence tools and applications in various domains and industries.
+AI fever has also affected digital marketing, unsurprisingly, as more and more marketers are using AI to generate content, optimize campaigns, and analyze data.

 This is not the first time digital marketing gets disrupted.
 We faced a similar transition when the first marketing automation tools came to be.
 Marketing teams are always on the lookout for ways “to produce more and better output faster”.
 According to a report by SEMrush, 37% of marketers use AI-generated content for SEO purposes.
 However, this practice can backfire if the content is not original or relevant.

 Generative AI will help so many marketers in their day-to-day work, but then a question arises: are all marketers going to end up producing the same assets?
 It’s already something the SEO industry has been talking about for at least a couple of years, as there has been a surge of AI-generated SEO copy “wild west style”: users have automated scraping content from competitors to feed to the GPT model, produce content, and automatically publish it, with little or no human intervention at all.